vicvenpet/web-fortiesstudios-closed/README.md

 ## How to use

-Clone the repository with GitBash or similar.
+Clone the repository with Git or similar and use for free, read the `LICENSE`.

 ## API